daniwells/daniwells/README.md

 <h2>
 About me
 </h2>
 I'm a very dedicated and helpful fullstack developer.
-I really enjoy contributing to projects focused on web development, always seeking to maintain great organization and clean code, with the aim of creating excellent projects that make people's lives easier.
+I really enjoy <br>
+contributing to projects focused on web development, <br>
+always seeking to maintain great organization and clean code, <br> with the aim of creating excellent projects that make people's lives easier.
 <br>

 * Working at Robert Bosch LTDA;